ElzaJose/TDK-RDKServiceDocs/userSettings.md

 <details>
 <summary>Developer Tips</summary>
 <br>
-Ensure to handle the case when the captions setting is not available or undefined.
-Always check the returned value for validity before using it in your code to avoid unexpected behavior or crashes.
+Ensure to handle the boolean state properly to avoid any logical errors.
+Be aware that this method does not modify any state, it only retrieves the current state of the captions setting.
 </details>

 ### Parameters